 Kelantan experiences hot and humid weather all year round.
-The average temperature is 27C with heavy rains that are expected during the monsoon season period.
+The average temperature is 27C, with heavy rains expected during the monsoon season.

 The monsoon period for the east coast occurs in November and ends in February.

-Rains will become lesser during the months from April through March and again during October and November.
+Rains will decrease from April through March and again during October and November.

 Orang Pantai Timur (People of the East Coast) is the Kelantanese Malays, Terengganuan Malays, and Pahang Malays.

 Orang Melayu Kelantan or Kelantanese Malays speak Bahaso Kelaté.
-The Kelantanese have a distinct identity than those of other parts of Malaysia.
+The Kelantanese have a distinct identity from those of other parts of Malaysia.

 What are the Top Things to do in Kelantan Malaysia?

-We know Kelantan as the ‘Cradle of the Malay Culture’.
-Kelantanese keep alive beautiful traditions which include batik design, songket weaving, and wayang kulit.
-These traditional games are Traditional Kite Flying (Wau Bulan) and Kelantan Spinning Gasing.
+We know Kelantan as the ‘Cradle of the Malay Culture.’
+Kelantanese keeps beautiful traditions alive, including batik design, songket weaving, and wayang kulit.
+Traditional Kite Flying (Wau Bulan) and Kelantan Spinning Gasing are traditional games.